cozy/cozy-stack/docs/pouchdb-quirks.md

 ## About indexes

 Creating an index takes some time, but the first query will *also* take time — you are encouraged to warm up the indexes by firing a query that uses it before it is actually needed.
+An exemple implementation can be found [here](https://github.com/cozy/cozy-drive/blob/0326e3d253ca51e0fdb18a9e9b3b5c8ff0b87eba/src/drive/mobile/lib/replication.js#L15-L80).

 If there is a change in the underlying documents, the index will be partially recalculated on the next query.
-The post-replication callback may be a good place to warm up the index again.
+[The post-replication callback may be a good place to warm up the index again.](https://github.com/cozy/cozy-drive/blob/0326e3d253ca51e0fdb18a9e9b3b5c8ff0b87eba/src/drive/mobile/lib/replication.js#L86-L91)

 By default, Pouch will try to find the best index to use on your query.
 For more advanced queries, you generally want to force it with the `use_index` option.
 If the query and the index you force are not compatible, Pouch will emit an error and not run the query at all.